How to start and run an enterprise in Norway

 If you only have one client, you do not use your own equipment and you're not responsible for the end result, you're likely an employee and not a self-employed person.
 Employees have the right to a salary and holiday pay from their employer.
 Read more about your rights as an employee.

-If you think you're an employee, but have been asked to start an enterprise, you can contact the Labour Inspection Authority by phone on (+47) 73 19 97 00, chat, Facebook or by emailing email@example.com.
+If you think you're an employee, but have been asked to start an enterprise, you can contact the Labour Inspection Authority by phone on (+47) 73 19 97 00 or chat.

 How to start a sole proprietorship